 What is FIGIEFA doing ?

-FIGIEFA, who had been pivotal in establishing the current version of the MVBER in 2010, is advocating towards the European Commission to extend and upgrade the existing MVBER.
+FIGIEFA, who had been pivotal in establishing the current version of the MVBER in 2010, advocated very intensively towards the European Commission to extend and upgrade the existing MVBER.
 In particular, it is participating actively in the consultation process initiated by the European Commission and meeting regularly with officials, in particular within the Directorate General for Competition, which is in charge of the legislation.

 FIGIEFA, with the support of its Members, has investigated the positive impact that the MVBER has had on competition in the automotive aftermarket over the years, but also where it was not so effective.
 FIGIEFA produced to this end a detailed report evaluating the efficiency of the various clauses of the MVBER, proposing recommendations to improve them, providing concrete evidences sustaining its claims, and establishing a comparison with third countries.